Rakeela/dragora-notes/2022-09-23-Two-Hundred-and-Sixty-Second.md

 Mostly, I keep thinking, "I don't like movies."
 The problem is that it's a book about movie analysis and screenplay writing.
 I don't watch movies unless prompted by a friend.
 I usually feel like they're just time I won't get back.
 Not only do I have other distractions that I'd prefer spending time with, I think laying down for ninety minutes is preferable to many movies.

 ---
+I added another several editing notes to my second draft of Aleicree's Travelogue.
+There are so many points where I'm disatisfied with this story.
+I see the mistakes, but I don't see the end.

+Maybe I need to do more organizational work.
+Maybe I just need to save a copy and jump in.

+---
 Back to [[day-post-archive]]